-How to Get a Job as a Maintenance & Repair Worker
+How to Get a Job as a Maintenance and Repair Worker

-Interview Questions Submitted by Real Maintenance & Repair Workers
+Interview Questions Submitted by Real Maintenance and Repair Workers

 "How long do you plan on staying with this company?" - Public Works Commission Maintenance Worker Candidate (Fayetteville, NC)

 "How do you get along with others?" - Pearland ISD Maintenance Worker Candidate (Pearland, TX)

 "Please describe a difficult situation in which you had to discipline a former employee" - Chrysler Maintenance Supervisor (Chicago, IL)